Thomas Benoit

 Software Engineer

-- • Engineered and operationalized software foundational to the support of enterprise security monitoring tools, leading to promotion in January 2024 and numerous Spot Awards.
+• • Engineered and operationalized software foundational to enterprise security monitoring at scale, leading to promotion in January 2024 and five Spot Awards.

-- • Designed, implemented, and deployed the first cloud-based instance of YAF for traffic mirroring streams in AWS.
-Engineering functionality to perform VxLAN-UDP decapsulation and extract key values, allowing the sensor to generate flow from AWS mirrored packet streams and integrate with enterprise cloud security infrastructure.
-Recognized for extending secure telemetry collection into the cloud.
+• • Designed, implemented, and deployed the first cloud-based instance of YAF for traffic mirroring streams in AWS.
+Engineered functionality to efficiently perform VxLAN-UDP network protocol decapsulation and extract key values, allowing the sensor to generate flows from AWS mirrored packet streams and integrate with enterprise cloud security infrastructure.
 (AWS, C, Lua, IPFIX, Wireshark)

-- • Briefed the results of various work streams across technical and executive audiences.
-Leveraged specialized knowledge and deep understanding of network and cloud infrastructure to enrich cross-team collaboration.
-Provided bottom-line-up-front messaging of such work to ensure understanding across business units, conveyed the value of security decisions, and optimized work efforts across directorate teams.
+• • Briefed the results of various work streams across technical and executive audiences.
+Leveraged specialized knowledge of network and cloud infrastructure to enrich cross-team collaboration.
+Provided bottom-line-up-front messaging to ensure understanding across business units, and conveyed the value of security decisions, optimizing efforts across directorate teams.

-- • Architected enhancements to a flow sensor's configuration system to support analyst-customizable regex patterns for deep packet inspection (DPI), enabling users to update packet detection rules without modifying source code.
-Independently designed data types and structures to ensure flexible and maintainable configurations, making it easier for analysts to extend packet inspection capabilities to meet evolving security requirements.
+• • Architected enhancements to a flow sensor's configuration system to support analyst-customizable regex patterns for deep packet inspection (DPI), enabling users to update packet detection rules without modifying source code.
+Independently designed scalable data types and structures to ensure flexible and maintainable configurations for high-scale deployments, enabling analysts to extend packet inspection capabilities to meet evolving security requirements.
 (C, Lua)

 Chess Opening Success Analysis System

-Architected a high-performance distributed system that processed and analyzed 125 million chess games at scale.
-Designed and implemented a scalable ETL pipeline using Apache Kafka middleware to decouple PGN parsing from PostgreSQL database operations, enabling horizontal scaling with multiple producers and consumers at 2,500 games/second throughput.
-Optimized query performance with custom PostgreSQL materialized views for precomputed statistics and developed a React frontend to visualize opening success rates across player levels.
+Designed and developed a high-performance distributed system that processed and analyzed 125 million chess games at scale.
+Architected a scalable backend system using Apache Kafka message queue middleware to decouple PGN parsing from PostgreSQL database operations, enabling horizontal scaling with multiple producers and consumers at 2,500 games/second throughput.
+Analyzed data patterns to optimize query performance with custom PostgreSQL materialized views for precomputed statistics and developed a React frontend to visualize opening success rates across player levels.
+Built with efficiency and scalability as core design principles.
 (Python, Kafka, PostgreSQL, Docker, React)

 George Mason University